SysMo/SmoWeb/SmoWebBase/templates/SmoWebBase/restblocks/reStructuredText/Industries.rst

 Industries
 ==========

-The computer models, software tools and hardware prototypes that we develop can be applied in many areas ranging from large scale energy production to home automation.
+The computer models, software tools and hardware prototypes that we develop can be applied in many areas ranging from large-scale energy production to home automation.

 ----------